nlesc-nano/auto-FOX/docs/4_monte_carlo_args.rst

     =========================================== ===================================================================================================================
     :attr:`job.type`                            The type of package manager.
     :attr:`job.molecule`                        One or more .xyz files with reference (QM) potential energy surfaces.
+    :attr:`job.lattice`                         One or more CP2K .cell files with the lattice vectors of each mol in :attr:`job.molecule`.
     :attr:`job.block.type`                      An instance of a QMFlows :class:`~qmflows.packages.packages.Package`.
     :attr:`job.block.settings`                  The job settings as used by :class:`job.block.type`.
     :attr:`job.block.template`                  A settings template for updating :class:`job.block.settings`.